Privacy + Design

 My book Design for Privacy will be available from Rosenfeld Media November 10th 2025.

 My original article of this topic was published on UX Collective: Designing for Privacy in an Increasingly Public World.
-That piece evolved into a presentation, and now, I’m happy to announce, a book, which will be available for sale on Rosenfeld Media’s site and many other online booksellers on November 10th, 2025.
-It’s available for pre-order now.
+That piece evolved into a presentation, and now, I’m happy to announce, a book Design for Privacy now available on Rosenfeld Media’s site and many other online booksellers.

-I’ve written and presented regularly on the topic, addressing audiences at the Brooklyn Product Design Meetup, Design Museum Week, Hackers on Planet Earth (HOPE), Medium Day, Publicis Sapient, and the School of Visual Arts in Manhattan.
+I’ve written and presented regularly on this topic, addressing audiences at the Brooklyn Product Design Meetup, Design Museum Week, Hackers on Planet Earth (HOPE), Medium Day, OpenWater, Publicis Sapient, the University of Maryland, and the School of Visual Arts in Manhattan.
 I debuted a poster on the topic at the Information Architecture Conference (IAC) in Seattle in 2024.

-I have collaborated with companies on improving the privacy of their digital experiences and would be happy to collaborate with yours or to present on the topic to your group or organization.
+I have collaborated with companies on improving the privacy of their digital experiences and would be happy to work with yours or to present on the topic to your group or organization.

 Reach out if you’d like to collaborate on this important topic.